 Vector Search & RAG: A Practical Mental Model for Semantic and Conversational Search

-Vector search, semantic search, and RAG are often used interchangeably, but they solve different problems.
-This article introduces a clear mental model to distinguish search types, techniques, and tools, and to reason about when each approach is appropriate.
+Vector search, semantic search, and RAG are often used interchangeably.
+This article introduces a simple mental model to distinguish these search types, techniques, and tools to hopefully help you get a clearer idea of when to use each.

 Introduction